-When compared to annual grains like wheat, single species stands of deep-rooted perennial grains such as Kernza are expected to reduce soil erosion, increase nitrogen retention, achieve greater water uptake efficiency and enhance carbon sequestration (Crews et al. 2018) (Figure 4.8).
-An even higher degree of ecosystem services can, at least theoretically, be achieved by strategically combining different functional groups of crops such as a cereal and a nitrogen-fixing legume (Soussana and Lemaire 2014).
-Not only is there evidence from plant-diversity experiments that communities with higher species richness sustain higher concentrations of SOC (Hungate et al. 2017; Sprunger and Robertson 2018; Chen, S. 2018; Yang et al. 2019), but other valuable ecosystem services such as pest suppression, lower GHG emissions, and greater nutrient retention may be enhanced (Schnitzer et al. 2011; Culman et al. 2013).
+When compared to annual grains like wheat, single species stands of deep rooted perennial grains such as Kernza are expected to reduce soil erosion, increase nitrogen retention, achieve greater water uptake efficiency and enhance carbon sequestration (Crews et al. 2018) (Figure 4.8).
+An even higher degree of ecosystem services can at least theoretically be achieved by strategically combining different

-Similar to perennial forage crops such as alfalfa, perennial grain crops are expected to have a definite productive lifespan, probably in the range of three to 10 years.
-A key area of research on perennial grains cropping systems is to minimise losses of SOC during conversion of one stand of perennial grains to another.
-Recent work demonstrates that no-till conversion of a mature perennial grassland to another perennial crop will experience several years of high net CO_2 emissions as decomposition of copious crop residues exceed ecosystem uptake of carbon by the new crop (Abraha et al. 2018).
-Most, if not all, of this lost carbon will be recaptured in the replacement crop.
-It is not known whether mineral-stabilised carbon that is protected in soil aggregates is vulnerable to loss in perennial crop succession.
+- 1 functional groups of crops such as a cereal and a nitrogen-fixing legume (Soussana and Lemaire 2014). - 2 Not only is there evidence from plant diversity experiments that communities with higher species - 3 richness sustain higher concentrations of soil organic carbon (Hungate et al. 2017; Sprunger and - 4 Robertson 2018; Chen et al. 2018b; Yang et al. 2019), but other valuable ecosystem services such as - 5 pest suppression, lower greenhouse gas emissions, and greater nutrient retention may be enhanced - 6 (Schnitzer et al. 2011; Culman et al. 2013). - 7 Similar to perennial forage crops such as alfalfa, perennial grain crops are expected to have a definite - 8 productive life span, probably in the range of 3-10 years.
+A key area of research on perennial grains - 9 cropping systems is to minimise losses of soil organic carbon during conversion of one stand of - perennial grains to another.
+Recent work demonstrates that no-till conversion of a mature perennial - grassland to another perennial crop will experience several years of high net CO2 emissions as - decomposition of copious crop residues exceeds ecosystem uptake of carbon by the new crop (Abraha - et al. 2018).
+Most if not all of this lost carbon will be recaptured in the replacement crop.
+It is not - known whether mineral-stabilised carbon that is protected in soil aggregates is vulnerable to loss in - 15 perennial crop succession. - Perennial grains hold promises of agricultural practices which can significantly reduce soil erosion and - 17 nutrient leakage while sequestering carbon.
+When cultivated in mixes with N-fixing species (legumes) - such polycultures also reduce the need for external inputs of nitrogen a large source of GHG from - 19 conventional agriculture.